Yurchenko vault family: Scoring

 Yurchenko vaults follow the same scoring assessment as other gymnastics categories.
 The gymnast is judged by a final F-score, which is the sum of the D-score and E-score.
 The D-score correlates to the difficulty of the move and the E-score correlates to the execution of the move.
 Yurchenko vaults are typically awarded higher D-scores due to the difficulty of their characteristic round-off entry with a half turn in the first phase of flight.
 D-scores are also influenced by the degrees of rotation around the transversal and longitudinal axes of motion during the second phase of flight, which means that the different variations have different D-scores.
-The Yurchenko double pike, first performed by Simone Biles, has the highest D-score of any Yurchenko variation.
+The Yurchenko double pike, Simone Biles being the first woman to perform this vault, has the highest D-score of any Yurchenko variation.
 The move consists of two flips in the pike position where the legs are extended straight and the body is folded forward at the waist.
 The vault group in the Code of Points is officially called "Round off with or without 1/2 to 1/1 turn (180-360 degrees) in entry phase (Yurchenko entry) - Salto forward or backward with or without long axis turn in second flight phase".